 The list of lavender tea benefits does not stop here.
 Drinking this tea has also been associated with other health benefits.
 However, there is not enough evidence to back them up for these benefits so be sure to consult with a professional before taking this tea for any of the listed benefits below (4):

 - Reduced Fatigue.
-Early research acknowledges that drinking lavender tea or inhaling lavender oil for almost twenty minutes twice daily for a month can reduce fatigue (4).
+Early research acknowledges that drinking lavender tea or inhaling lavender oil for almost twenty minutes twice daily for a month might help reduce fatigue (4).
 People undergoing dialysis for kidney diseases are said to benefit the most.
 However, more high-quality and current research is needed to prove this.

 - Treating Migraines.
-Early research also reveals that drinking this tea or rubbing two or three drops of lavender oil on your upper lip can help with migraines (4).
+Early research also reveals that drinking this tea or rubbing two or three drops of lavender oil on your upper lip might help with migraines (4).
 Additionally, there is a theory that inhaling lavender vapor can also help with nausea and migraine pain, stopping the migraine from spreading (4).
 Despite this belief, sufficient evidence is needed to back up this claim fully.

 Lavender Tea Side Effects

-You may also report more fatal symptoms, including breathing difficulties, throat irritation and a skin rash if you have a lavender allergy.
+You may also report more severe symptoms, including breathing difficulties, throat irritation and a skin rash if you have a lavender allergy.
 Such allergies are one of the lavender flower tea side effects.
 The allergy may also occur if you are allergic to similar flowering plants.
 So, make a point of talking to your doctor before adding this drink to your diet.

 Despite health benefits, drinking lavender tea may not be safe for everyone.
 Again, note that although it has been linked to the above benefits, more high-quality research is needed for more definite conclusions.
 Studies reveal that this brew may not be safe for the following: